huggingface/diffusers/docs/source/en/using-diffusers/custom_pipeline_overview.md

 </Tip>

-4. Now you'll load a [custom UNet](https://github.com/showlab/Show-1/blob/main/showone/models/unet_3d_condition.py), which in this example, has already been implemented in the `showone_unet_3d_condition.py` [script](https://huggingface.co/sayakpaul/show-1-base-with-code/blob/main/unet/showone_unet_3d_condition.py) for your convenience.
-You'll notice the `UNet3DConditionModel` class name is changed to `ShowOneUNet3DConditionModel` because [`UNet3DConditionModel`] already exists in Diffusers.
-Any components needed for the `ShowOneUNet3DConditionModel` class should be placed in the `showone_unet_3d_condition.py` script.
+4. Now you'll load a [custom UNet](https://github.com/showlab/Show-1/blob/main/showone/models/unet_3d_condition.py), which in this example, has already been implemented in [showone_unet_3d_condition.py](https://huggingface.co/sayakpaul/show-1-base-with-code/blob/main/unet/showone_unet_3d_condition.py) for your convenience.
+You'll notice the [`UNet3DConditionModel`] class name is changed to `ShowOneUNet3DConditionModel` because [`UNet3DConditionModel`] already exists in Diffusers.
+Any components needed for the `ShowOneUNet3DConditionModel` class should be placed in showone_unet_3d_condition.py.

 Once this is done, you can initialize the UNet: